Hold on! Before we delve into the challenges of measuring the size of the dive industry, let me pose a question to you.

 Finally, there’s another noteworthy issue with evaluating the size of a regional market because scuba diving is highly tied to travel.

-For instance, many Canadian scuba divers have never dove or visited a dive center in Canada.
+For instance, many Canadian scuba divers have never dived or visited a dive center in Canada.
 They may have taken their certification course in Bonaire and bought their dive gear in Florida.
 Tourist destinations like Thailand issue many scuba diving certifications to tourists from around the world—Europeans, North Americans, Chinese, and the list goes on.

 The number of active scuba divers in a specific market does not indicate the number of potential clients in that market.